Math major and advanced courses FAQ

 How does Math 470 work?

-Math 470 is independent study, intended for learning one course worth of math topics that are not regularly offered.
+Math 470 is independent study, intended for learning a full course worth of math topics that are not regularly offered.
 It is pass / fail, and cannot be counted toward the major, but it does receive graduation credit.
 (Please note the “not regularly offered” condition: it means that there cannot be a significant overlap with any course that we typically offer.)

 To sign up, you will need to find a math faculty adviser who will supervise the study.
 It is recommended that you start looking during the previous semester, so that everything is ready to start at the beginning of term.